 Capt.
 Fred Bruni, A Co., 192nd, was the ranking American officer and was in charge of the detail.
 In this role, he often found himself giving orders that created resentment among the enlisted men.
 Many failed to see that Fred had little choice in the matter; either he gave the order or he and the men would be punished.

-In February 1943, four POWs escaped but were not missed until the next morning.
-Two of the POWs were recaptured and taken to a Kempei-Tai (Japanese secret police) dungeon.
-It is known that one of the POWs was decapitated.
-On June 28, 1943, two POWs escaped and were recaptured on July 4.
+Three POWs escaped the camp in February 1943.
+Two were quickly recaptured and were taken by the Kempei - the Japanese Military Police - to a dungeon.
+The third POW was recaptured at the northern end of the island.
+According to the Filipinos, the Japanese beheaded him and put his head on a stake as a warning to them.
+On June 28th, two POWs escaped and were recaptured on July 4th.
 They were severely beaten before they were turned over to the Kemper-Tai who hit the men with clubs and swords and used judo on them.
 The Japanese put the men on a truck that made its way toward a beach.
 According to Filipino civilians, they heard four shots.
 Later, some of the POWs saw the men’s graves.

 Three POWs attempted to get guns from the local population.
 It is not known how the Japanese found out about the plan, but all three men were executed.
 In another incident, a POW was shot by a guard because he did not get up fast enough when lunch ended.
 It was also stated that the POWs were allowed to search for food during their lunch and that one POW - for no apparent reason - had his back fractures when a guard for no reason.
 The man was paralyzed for two weeks.
 If the Japanese believed that the POWs were not working hard enough, they were lined up and beaten.
 It was reported that this happened to a detachment of 25 POWs.